 definition.
-From 2022, we will limit the number of additives permitted in our Clean Label products to four tightened our Clean Label in our Clean Label products to four.
+In 2022, we will limit the number of additives permitted in our Clean Label products to four.
 These include two types of carotenes, which are listed together below:

 - carotenes (E160aii/iii)

 - ascorbic acid (E300)

 - lecithin (E322)

 Carotenes (E160aii) are obtained from vegetables, fruits, or through fermentation of the fungus Blakeslea trispora, E160a (iii).
 Ascorbic acid, also known as vitamin C, is present in a range of fruits and vegetables, and is used in our products as a bread improver.
 The final additive that we permit under our new Clean Label definition is the emulsifier lecithin.
 Lecithin is present, for instance, in egg yolk and sunflower.
 The lecithin in the egg functions as an emulsifier in your mayonnaise, keeping the water phase (vinegar) and the oil phase stable (oil in water emulsion).